 Wrapping it up

-Only one of these four terms indicate that the phone received the SMS.
-The two statuses relating to the message not being delivered can help figure out why messages aren’t being delivered, and solve the issue before contacting support.
+The key thing here is to keep in mind that only one of these four terms (delivered) indicate that the phone received the SMS.
+The two statuses (undelivered, failed) relating to the message not being delivered can help figure out why messages aren’t being delivered and solve the issue before contacting support.